Israel: Benjamin Netanyahu calls for unity government after election deadlock | DW | 19.09.2019

 Read more: End of the Netanyahu era?
 Worn-out Israel wakes up to political turmoil

+Israeli President Reuven Rivlin, who is responsible for approving the new government, welcomed Netanyahu's call for a broad coalition with his rival.

 Tuesday's election marked the first time Israel has held two votes in one year.
-The ballot was called after Netanyahu failed to win enough votes to form a coalition in elections in April.
-The 69-year-old head of the right-wing Likud party and Israel's longest-serving leader is also facing corruption charges, although he denies wrongdoing.
+The ballot was called after Netanyahu's right-wing Likud party failed to win enough votes to form a coalition following elections in April.

-Gantz on Wednesday backed the idea of a "good, desirable unity government," but he has previously ruled out entering into one with Likud, citing the corruption allegations against Netanyahu.

 nm/sms (AP, dpa, Reuters)